Withered (album): Commercial performance

-On Spotify, it had gained over 521 million streams.
-In the United States, Withered sold 30,000 copies after a few weeks of availability, and charted at number 13 on the Billboard 200 chart.
-Withered debuted at top three on the Billboard Top Rock & Alternative Albums chart, marking d4vd's first top three on any chart.
-In the United Kingdom, Withered debuted at number ninety-eight on the Official Albums Chart.
-Withered also debuted at number seventy-one on the ARIA Album Chart in Australia, and number thirty-one the Top 40 Albums Chart in New Zealand.
+With over 521 million streams on Spotify, Withered sold 30,000 copies in the United States, reaching number 13 on the Billboard 200 chart.
+It debuted in the top three on the Billboard Top Rock & Alternative Albums chart, marking D4vd's first top three entry.
+Also on the week of its release, it was number 71 on the ARIA Album Chart and number 31 in New Zealand.